 How can employers protect their workers?

-- Performing a risk assessment
+- Performing risk assessments

 - Making necessary changes to improve safety